Hello!How you been? I can’t believe it’s been another month.

 Here’s a list of things off the top of head:

-- Changed the enemies so they follow you no matter how far away you are - Enemies change colour, to blue, when they’re attacking you - Changed the enemy spawner so it puts out enemies at random intervals - Spawner follow preset waves when spawning enemies; waiting for them all to be killed before spawning another wave - Gave enemies fixed speed
+- Changed the enemies so they follow you no matter how far away you are - Enemies change colour, drugstore to blue, buy viagra when they’re attacking you - Changed the enemy spawner so it puts out enemies at random intervals - Spawner follow preset waves when spawning enemies; waiting for them all to be killed before spawning another wave - Gave enemies fixed speed

 I also added a tempery HUD to display info about the wave’s health and how many kills the user has got from the wave total